GravityKit/GravityExport-Lite/readme.txt

 * Enhancement: Subfield labels can now also be overwritten with the `gfexcel_field_value`-hook.
 * Bugfix: Found a memory leakage in retrieving fields for every row.
 Will now be retrieved only once per file.
 * Bugfix: Custom Sub field labels were not exported.
-* Bugfix: I spelled 'separate' wrong, and therefor the hooks were also wrong. **Please update your hooks If you use them!**
+* Bugfix: I spelled 'separate' wrong, and therefore the hooks were also wrong. **Please update your hooks If you use them!**

 = 1.5.4 =
 * Language: Finnish language files added thanks to @Nomafin!